PrasuHirapara/Java/Core Java/src/OOPs/Encapsulation/info.md

-// Attempting to extend FinalShape will cause a compile-time error /* class Square extends FinalShape {
+// Attempting to extend FinalShape will cause a compile-time error /* class Square extends Shape {
     void area() {
         System.out.println("Area is square of side");
     }